'It Hurt. And It Was Against My Will': Trump Accuser Stands By Her Story

 "My natural mode is to take pen to paper and write about whatever it is I want to write about, and my natural mode is to put it in a book," she said.

-She said she changed her mind about coming forward because over the last two years, many readers sent in letters about their own experience with sexual assault.
+She said she changed her mind about coming forward because over the past two years, many readers sent in letters about their own experience with sexual assault.

 "I just felt like I was not being a real, you know, I was holding something back," she said.
 "And I just decided because I love my readers, I thought well, OK, I'm going to tell them, this is what happened to me."